liufran1/bageledio/README.md

 **To Do**:
 * Build frontend
+* Save gifs instead of mp4
+* Streamline creation of original file
   * Pass filename as arg to main script
-* Streamline creation of original file
+  * Upload files to [cloud location](https://stackoverflow.com/questions/16799956/javascript-to-download-a-file-from-amazon-s3-bucket) - probably don't need to persist
+  * Have page read from cloud location

 **Frontend To Do**
 | Given       | When | Then|